tonygilkerson/sre-ai-agent/README.md

   export --path=.

 dagger call sre-ai-agent \
-  --assignment="Get a list of pods list of pods.
-You can use ApplyJqFilter to parse the kubernetes manifests in the pod list if needed.
-Inspect the pod manifests in the list and make recommendations for how they might better conform to best practices.
-Lastly call WriteArchiveFile to save the report in a file called pod-recommendations.txt.
-Do not call runAwkScript, readArchiveFile,  listArchiveFiles, or getKubeAPI they are not ready." \
+  --assignment="Get the pod manifest and use it to generate a linting report.
+Save the report in a file named pod-lint.txt" \
   --archive-dir="." \
   --kubernetes-service-account-dir="." \
   export --path=.